DeepSeek Status and Fallback Options for Coding Workloads

 Sources

-- DeepSeek API Docs — official model IDs, context limits, and deprecation timeline.
-Check this page for the latest models and specs before making production decisions.
+- DeepSeek API Docs — official model IDs, context limits, and the July 24, 2026 alias deprecation.

 - Outage patterns and availability observations are based on community reports (X/Twitter, Reddit, developer forums) and should be verified against your own workload.
 DeepSeek does not publish an uptime SLA or public incident history.